 The paper, Diversity, Social Goods Provision, and Performance in the Firm, recently published in the Journal of Economics and Management Strategy, is by Ellison and Wallace P. Mullin, an economist at George Washington University.

 Men act differently with each other when women aren’t around as I’ve been assured that women also do.
 We punch (physically or verbally), snap each other with towels and so forth.
-Women tend to act more grown up around each other, except that they can be harder on each other than men can in certain social situations.
+Women tend to act more grown up around each other, except that they can be harder on each other, especially behind other women’s backs.
+Men will hand your a$$ to you right to your face.

 PUSHING IT TOO FAR

 I also get diversity and have been through hours of training.
+It’s the same boring training year after year on what you can and can’t do and how to act so that the company doesn’t get sued or blame you for the easy way out.
 I’m for hiring the most talented and best candidate for a position rather than a quota based system.
 It can result in distorted statistics that the racial and feminist overlords use against companies, but the idea is to create the optimal team be the most competitive and win.
 Sometimes that creates teams of men and women, sometimes it’s dominated by more of one sex than the other.
+When it’s time for battle though, you put your best team on the field, and that is determined by meritocracy.

 So do men and women like working together?
 For the most part to a person will say they do.
 Behind the others backs or in the back of their mind, the differences are there and likely go unspoken or not thought of until the instinct to crush the opponent is instinctual or learned.
 You can point the gun, but can you pull the trigger.